CIRA-GEOIPS/geoips_awips_2/README.md

 content for your package's README file.

-awips_tiles GeoIPS Plugin
+geoips_awips_2 GeoIPS Plugin
 ==========================

-The awips_tiles package is a GeoIPS-compatible plugin, intended to be used within the GeoIPS ecosystem.
+The geoips_awips_2 package is a GeoIPS-compatible plugin, intended to be used within the GeoIPS ecosystem.
 Please see the
 [GeoIPS Documentation](https://github.com/NRLMMD-GEOIPS/geoips#readme) for
 more information on the GeoIPS plugin architecture and base infrastructure.